JeeWeetje/iot-workshop/Webjob.md

     ![alt tag](img/bridge-list-web-job-logs.png)

-25. A new page is shown, here the status of the the Web Job is shown.
+25. A new page is shown, here the status of the Web Job is shown.
 The status is 'Running'

     ![alt tag](img/bridge-webjob-running.png)